Once a SGHS girl, Always a SGHS girl

-The Old Girls have given us many beautiful treasures in and around the school, a beautiful statue of Rebecca in the school foyer, the lectern in the assembly hall, chiming clock in the foyer and numerous other art treasures But more importantly they are unfailing in their loyalty to the school.
+The Old Girls’ have given us many beautiful treasures in and around the school, a beautiful statue of Rebecca in the school foyer, the lectern in the West Hall, the chiming clock in the foyer, and numerous other art treasures.
+But more importantly, they are unfailing in their loyalty to the school.
 We often say "once a Girls' High girl, always a Girls' High girl."
 (You never ever lose the feeling of belonging.)

 And in this day and age when things are constantly changing, the Old Girls are a blessing.
-The most recent celebration of this Association was the 125 year anniversary.
-Prior to this, there was a celebration of the move from the original Forth Street building to the 'new' school in Tweed Street, (our current building) celebrated in 1998 on the 50th anniversary of the 'Great Trek'.
+The most recent celebration of this Association was the 100 year anniversary of the Southland Old Girls’ Association.
+Prior to this, there was a celebration of the 125 year anniversary, and the move from the original Forth Street building to the 'new' school in Tweed Street, celebrated in 1998 on the 50th anniversary of the 'Great Trek'.

 For contact details of the President of each branch, please email email@example.com

 SGHS - Archive Photo

 SGHS Dux of 1997, and Rhodes Scholar, Rachel Carrell is now Chief Executive of UK online doctor service DrThom.

 Rachel Carrell jokes that the only theme in her life story has been that she quite likes "doing random things".
 The former Southland Girls’ High School Old Girl is now at the helm of DrThom, the UK's largest online doctor service, which is aiming for turnover of 10 million this year.